P-p-H-d/mlib/README.md

 which are referred to as the left child and the right child.
 A node without any child is called a leaf.
 It can be seen as an ordered set.

-All elements of such tree are also totally ordered.
+A R-B Tree is a tree where all elements are also totally ordered, and the worst-case of any operation is in logarithm of the number of elements in the tree.
 The current implementation is [RED-BLACK TREE](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) which provides performance guarante for both insertion and lockup operations.
 It has not to be confused with a [B-TREE](https://en.wikipedia.org/wiki/B-tree).